TomRossner/project-mania/README.md

 ## Features:

-- Sign-in/Sign up/Google sign-in/signup
+- Sign-in/sign-up or Google sign-in/sign-up
-- Create projects/boards and add optional description, members, and due dates
+- Create projects, add members, lists and tasks
-- Each board defaults with 3 stages
+- Each board defaults with 3 stages to help organize your tasks
 - Add/Edit/Delete stages
 - Create/Edit/Delete tasks in any stage you'd like
 - Add/Remove members to/from your project
+- Move tasks between stages
 - Chat with others!
-- Move tasks between stages
+- Live online status updates
+- Mobile friendly
 - And more!

 ### This project is built with